akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A long pause.
 Then Harold grunted.
 “See that you don’t.”

-He rose, slowly, and walked toward the hearth.
-Beatrice caught her father’s eye as he passed.
-He did not smile, but something in his face had loosened.

 ---

 ### A pot of golden honey

 That Thursday, Godfrey had ridden out from Rockingham Castle at first light, meaning to reach Stanwey by mid‑morning.
-But by the time he passed the forest gate his horse was favouring one hoof, which made a clicking sound.
+But by the time he passed the forest gate his horse was favouring one hoof, each step making a metalic click.
 He turned aside at the crossroads, where the smith looked up from his anvil and eyed the animal with professional resignation.

 “Aye, a shifting shoe.
 Not bad yet, but it’ll throw before too long.
 Leave him with me an hour.”